 Ayurvedic massage originates in India and has a similar energetic approach to Thai bodywork.
 Before looking at the client on the physical level, Ayurvedic massage considers the client’s individual constitution to choose techniques to encourage them to return to their healthiest balanced state.
 The massage includes the use of herb-infused oils and techniques to stimulate, passify or balance the receiver’s unique combination of energetic forces or doshas.
 It also includes attention to the body’s system of marma points or marmani.
 These acupressure points are vulnerable or sensitive zones connected to the physiological and energetic systems of the body.

-This massage can be very oily and the techniques employed will more familiar if you are used to receiving skin to skin massage.
+This oil-based massage and the techniques employed will more familiar if you are used to receiving skin to skin massage.
 Some time is spent focusing on marmani which deepens the effect and experience of the massage.

 For more information please follow the link: Ayurvedic-massage